The Best Organic Baby Formulas (2020 Guide)This post may contain affiliate links. Please read my disclosure.

 Probiotics: I love Garden of Life’s line of probiotics – they are shipped cold and their infant/kids one can be added to your baby’s bottle (starting at 3 months of age), and can be used even when your child gets older (just add the powder to their milk).
+I also like Klaire Labs’ powdered probiotic.
 For infants 0-3 months of age, I recommend BioGaia’s probiotic.
-They also have a kids’ chewable probiotic if you need and option that doesn’t require refrigeration, and I take their adult capsule daily.
+For older kids, Garden of Life also has a kids’ chewable probiotic if you need and option that doesn’t require refrigeration, and I take their adult capsule daily.

 Baby Food: For those of you transitioning to solids and looking for homemade baby food recipes, I have a bunch of easy recipes you can try here!
 But in those instances when you’re on the go and looking for a healthy, organic, pre-made option, my list of the healthiest baby food pouches should help.

-More Info on Hexane Extracted DHA/ARA in Formula:
+Appendix A: More Info on Hexane Extracted DHA/ARA in Formula

 I spoke with an expert who has her BS in Biology with a minor in Chemistry, who worked in an organic chemistry lab for 2 years and worked with many solvents used in extractions, compound purification, and analysis, and then went on to get an MS in Biochemistry and Molecular Biology.
-She is extremely knowledgable when it comes to hexane and extraction methods, so I asked her for her thoughts on how concerned we should be about hexane-extracted DHA/ARA in formula.
+She is extremely knowledgable when it comes to hexane and extraction methods, so I asked her for her thoughts on how concerned we should be about hexane-extracted DHA/ARA in the best organic baby formulas on this list.
 Here is the summary:

 - Hexane is often used as extraction solvent for extracting fats.
 This is because it has a low boiling point when compared to most fats, which makes it easy to get rid of post-extraction – leaving the fat behind.